Restoration-Oriented Video Frame Interpolation with Region-Distinguishable Priors from SAM: Experiments

 \subsection{Comparison with VFI Baselines}

-\textbf{Quantitative comparison.} The comparison results are presented in \cref{tab:tab1}, where we integrate our proposed approach with VFI baselines to assess performance improvements.
+\textbf{Quantitative comparison.} Comparison results are presented in Tab.~\ref{tab:tab1}, where we integrate our proposed approach with VFI baselines to assess performance improvements.
 It is observed that almost all baselines exhibit enhanced results across all testing sets when our strategy is applied, with only a minimal increase in parameters and computation costs.
-Notably, our method demonstrates a substantial improvement of 0.31dB on Vimeo90K for the robust baseline, VFIformer.
-Additionally, for other methods, there is an improvement of more than 0.1dB, which is significant in the context of VFI tasks where performance has almost approached the upper limit.
+Notably, our method demonstrates a substantial improvement of 0.31dB on Vimeo90K for the robust baseline, VFIformer (presented in Tab.~\ref{tab:tab1-1}).
+For other methods, there is an improvement of more than 0.1dB on PSNR, which is significant in the context of VFI tasks where performance has almost approached the upper limit.
+Our approach achieves consistently lower FID scores, reflecting a high degree of statistical similarity to the target distribution.
+This is further corroborated by the LPIPS results, which confirm that our method produces superior image quality from a human-centric perceptual standpoint.